 According to the Cleveland Clinic:

-- The nutrient content of fresh fruit is the same as that of the dried fruit.
+- The nutrient content of fresh fruit is the same as that of dried fruit.

 However, you should curb dried fruit intake as per our “Dried fruit calories chart”.
 This is because; you consume more calories from branded/packed dried food that contains added sugar.

-Hence, dried fruit should be consumed half the amount in comparison to fresh fruit.
+Hence, dried fruit should be consumed as half the amount in comparison to fresh fruit.

 MOST POPULAR DRIED FRUITS- A NUTRITIONAL BREAKUP

 Down there we have enlisted one of the most popular dried fruits for you, along with their nutritional content- a break-up, have a look!

 - As one of the most popular dried fruits, USDA lists them as having approximately 85 calories, 1.28 grams of dietary fiber, and 18.5 grams of sugar per ounce.
 This equals 60 raisins.